chrisliu298/pytorch-lightning-template/README.md

 # pytorch-lightning-template

-This is a simple [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) template I use for classification tasks.
+This is a minimal [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) template I use for classification tasks.
 For real use cases/examples, see [cifar-baseline](https://github.com/chrisliu298/cifar-baseline) and [imdb-baseline](https://github.com/chrisliu298/imdb-baseline).
 Feel free to modify and adapt it to your own setup.
 The required packages are listed below:

 ```text
 easydict==1.9